Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation

-\paragraph{Composition with three LoRA models} We compare the ability to compose with more than two LoRA models in Fig. \ref{fig:3loras1}.
-Our method effectively captures the characteristics of each individual LoRA model within the composite image.
-In contrast, other techniques struggle to create coherent compositions, often blending multiple models together\footnote{Some methods were excluded because they could not compose three LoRAs \cite{shah2023ziplora}, or require additional controls \cite{gu2023mix}.}.
+\textbf{Composition with three LoRA models.} We evaluate the ability to compose with more than two LoRA models in Fig. \ref{fig:3loras1}.
+Our method successfully maintains the characteristics of each LoRA in the composite image, while other methods struggle to create coherent compositions, often blending multiple models together\footnote{Some methods were excluded because they could not compose three LoRAs \cite{shah2023ziplora}, or require additional controls \cite{gu2023mix}.}.
 Moreover, Fig. \ref{fig:style} shows sample compositions using 3 LoRAs that corresponds to style, object and human LoRAs.

-\paragraph{Composition with human subjects} Additionally, we offer a comparison that involves composing images with LoRAs featuring human subjects, as illustrated in Fig. \ref{fig:teaser} and Fig. \ref{fig:realistic}.
-The outcomes demonstrate that our method adeptly merges human subjects with objects, preserving the distinct characteristics of each LoRA model.
-In contrast, other approaches struggle to simultaneously incorporate both concepts effectively.
+\textbf{Composition with human subjects.} We compare the composition of human subjects in Figs. \ref{fig:teaser} and \ref{fig:realistic}.
+Our method seamlessly composes subjects with objects, preserving the distinct properties of each LoRA.
+Other methods often struggle to integrate both elements effectively (see Fig. \ref{fig:realistic}).

-\paragraph{Composition with style LoRAs} Our approach is capable of blending style and concept LoRAs to create images, as shown in Fig. \ref{fig:teaser} and Fig. \ref{fig:style}.
-The visuals demonstrate that our method effectively embodies the attributes of each content LoRA, e.g. including the distinct flower and human character as defined by their respective LoRAs, while also applying the style LoRA across the entire image (Fig. \ref{fig:teaser}).
+\textbf{Composition with style LoRAs.} Our approach can blend both style and concept LoRAs (see Figs. \ref{fig:teaser} and \ref{fig:style}).
+The results show that our method captures the unique features of each content LoRA (e.g., a flower and a human), while applying the style LoRA consistently across the entire image.